-Al-Kindi tried to combine Aristotelian philosophy with orthodox Muslim theology three centuries before Thomas Aquinas was doing the same with Aristotle and Christianity.
-Al-kindi was interested in science, mathematics, logic, chemistry, cosmology, meteorology, medicine, psychology, optics and music theory.
+Al-Kindi has been described as the first of the Muslim philosophers influenced by Aristotle.
+He tried to combine Aristotelian philosophy with Muslim theology three centuries before Thomas Aquinas was doing the same with Aristotle and Christianity.
+Al-Kindi was interested in science, mathematics, logic, chemistry, cosmology, meteorology, medicine, psychology, optics and music theory.
 He was also interested in the nature of God, the soul and prophecies.

-Al-Kindi's impressions included his belief in the Ptolemaic view of the solar system – a belief he shared with Aristotle – that the sun, moon, planets and stars move around the earth.
+His translation of Aristotle, The Theology of Aristotle, the British philosopher Bertrand Russell would describe as having "introduced great confusion ... from which it took Arabic philosophy centuries to recover." note46 Al-Kindi's impressions included his belief in the Ptolemaic view of the solar system – a belief he shared with Aristotle – that the sun, moon, planets and stars move around the earth.
 He described these other bodies as rational entities whose circular motion was their worship of and obedience to Allah.

-Al-Kindi bought Aristotle's gravity theory about bodies having a will to rush to the center of the earth – the imagined center of the universe.
-And he had other misconceptions about celestial bodies and elements common during his age.
+Al-Kindi accepted Aristotle's gravity theory about bodies having a will to rush to the center of the earth – the imagined center of the universe.
+And he had other misconceptions about celestial bodies and elements common during his time.
 But he did believe in laboratory work and experimentation.
 He was the first to describe the production of pure distilled alcohol from the distillation of wine.
 And he created recipes for perfumes, cosmetics and pharmaceuticals.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.